jcraggs/web-game-boilerplate-client/README.md

 App                      --> Where our two routes are defined │
 ├── Join                 --> Landing page when a user first visits the site │
+├── RoomFull             --> Pop-up modal for when a user attemps to join a full room │
+├── Loading              --> Small spinner for when the app is transitioning from login to the main page │
 ├── Main                 --> The main component for our app once a user has joined a room │